Home · Research · Causeries

 S Weichwald, T Meyer, B Schölkopf, T Ball, M Grosse-Wentrup

-We show that index finger positions can be differentiated from non-invasive EEG recordings in healthy human subjects.
-High β-power (20–30 Hz) over contralateral sensorimotor cortex carried most information about finger position.
+Shows that index finger positions can be decoded from non-invasive EEG recordings, with high β-power over contralateral sensorimotor cortex carrying most information.
+Best student paper award.

 Thesis.